AricayaJohn/class-management-application/README.md

 ## Technology Used:

 ### Front End:
+React: JavaScript library for building user interfaces React Router: For client-side routing and navigation Context API: For state management across components Fetch API: For making HTTP requests to the backend

 ### Back End:
+Python Flask: Micro web framework for building RESTful APIs
+Flask-RESTful: Extension for creating REST APIs with Flask
+SQLAlchemy: Object Relational Mapping (ORM) tool for database interactions
+Flask-Login: For user session management and authentication
+Bcrypt: For password hashing and security
+SQLAlchemy-Serializer: For model serialization to JSON

 ### Other Library and Tools:
   - SQLAlchemy : Object Relational Mapping(ORM) tool that is used to communicate with the databases using python classes